UG3 Compiling Techniques 2016/2017

 This module runs in Semester 1 and is taught by Christophe Dubach

-The first lecture will be on Tuesday 22nd Sept.
-2015.
-The schedule for the lectures is:
+The first lecture will be on Tuesday 20th Sep.
+2016.
+Please note that the Tuesday lecture is 2 hours long.
+The schedule for the lectures

-There is one tutorial session per week accompanying these lectures starting in week 1
+There is one lab session of 1.5 hours per week accompanying these lectures starting in week 1

 - Piazza: The primary source of help will be through the Piazza online platform.